About

 - 11/10/2023: I have been awarded the OWLG grant to attend the Mathematical Logic: Proof Theory, Constructive Mathematics workshop at Oberwolfach.
 See you in the Black Forest!

-- 09/05/2023: I have been invited to give a talk at the Southern Logic Seminar in UCL
+- 09/05/2023: I have been invited to give a talk in the Second Meeting of the Southern Logic Seminar at UCL, London.

 - 16/03/2023: I have been invited to give a talk in the special session on applied proof theory at Logic Colloquium 2023.
 See you in Milan!